Sotatek-NghiaHo/Ex200-Objectives/How-to-Configure-Local-Linux-Storage.md

 # Task 1: Set Up LVM on node1

-Create a logical volume named devops_lv with 32 extents using the /dev/vdb disk.
+- Create a logical volume named `devops_lv` with 32 extents using the `/dev/vdb` disk.

-This should be created from a volume group named devops_vg with 20MB physical extents.
+- This should be created from a volume group named `devops_vg` with 20MB physical extents.

-Format the logical volume as an ext4 filesystem and mount it persistently at /mnt/devops_lv.
+- Format the logical volume as an ext4 filesystem and mount it persistently at `/mnt/devops_lv`.

-Check your work.
+- Check your work.

 ```bash
 [root@redhat9-server-1 ~]# echo $((32*20))